Abdulla-Alkhulaqui/ST-EXAM/README.md

 What information cannot be obtained from the SQLException object?\
 --- A. SQL status code.\
 --- B. Driver / Database specific error code.\
---- C. Database request causing the error.\
+&check; C. Database request causing the error.\
 --- D. Description of the error that occurred.

 Q4\
 Which of the following statements is true?\
---- A. CallableStatement extends the PreparedStatement interface.
+&check; A. CallableStatement extends the PreparedStatement interface.
 This interface can be used to call SQL stored procedures.\
 --- B. Statement extends the PreparedStatement interface and is used when the SQL query does not need to be run multiple times.\
 --- C. PreparedStatement is used to start static queries (eg select * from table), therefore PreparedStatements cannot be parameterize--- d.\
---- D. Batch processing of SQL statements is possible using PreparedStatement.
+&check; Batch processing of SQL statements is possible using PreparedStatement.

 Q5\
 How to start a new database transaction?\
 --- A. By requesting a Transaction object from Connection and calling that begin () method.\
 --- B. By requesting a Transaction object from Connection and setting its autoCommit property to false.\
 --- C. By calling the beginTransaction method of the Connection.\
---- D. By setting the autoCommit property of the Connection to false and executing an SQL statement.
+&check; By setting the autoCommit property of the Connection to false and executing an SQL statement.

 Q6\
 When do we use the transaction on databases?\
 --- A. To run stored procedures\
---- B. To perform multiple operations atomically\
+&check; B. To perform multiple operations atomically\
 --- C. For a linked table query\
 --- D. To name transfers